Motorcycle Registration in Georgia

 All fees are payable in cash, check, or money order at your local Tax Commissioner's Tag Office.
 Some counties also accept payment by credit card.

 Georgia has three registration periods.
-Most counties have open registration year-round; some have a four-month registration period from January 1-April 30.
+Most counties have open registration year-round; some have a 4 month registration period.
 Talbot County's registration period is a staggered system throughout the year, depending on the birthday of the motorcycle owner listed on the title and registration.
+Registrations are good for 1 year.

-For the majority of the counties, with the year-round registration you must register or renew your vehicles during the 30-day period prior to your birthday, with registration ending at midnight on that day.
+For the majority of the counties, with the year-round registration you must register or renew your vehicles during the 30 days prior to your birth date, with registration ending at midnight on that day.
+Registrations are good for 1 year.

-If you live in one of the four-month registration counties, you can register or renew your tag any time from January 1-April 30 each year.
+If you live in one of the 4 month registration counties, you can register or renew your tag any time from January 1st to April 30th each year.

 Talbot County residents must register or renew tags on the following system: